platformbuilders/validations/docs/isValidFullName.md

 # `isValidFullName`

-Validate if string has at least two valid, non-numeric names.
+Validates if the string has at least two valid non-numeric names

 ## Arguments